ArthurGareginyan/my-custom-functions/readme.txt

 3. Rename the file `START` to `STOP`.
 This will stop the execution of your custom code.
 4. Log in to Admin Area of your WordPress website.
 5. Go to the plugin settings page `Settings` -> `PHP Inserter`.
-6. Edit/fix your custom code that you entered before the crash.
+6. Edit/fix your custom PHP code that you entered before the crash.
 7. Return to the plugin folder and rename the file `STOP` to `START` and you're done!

 This plugin stored you entered code in the database of your website.
 For getting your code, you also can go to the `Database` -> Table "`wp_options`" -> Option "`spacexchimp_p001_settings`" -> "`option_value`".